apache/yunikorn-core/docs/design/scheduler-configuration.md

     * Create (boolean)
 * Filter:
     * A regular expression or list of users/groups to apply the rule to.

+The filter can be used to allow the rule to be used (default behaviour) or deny the rule to be used.
+User or groups matching the filter will be either allowed or denied.
+The filter is defined as follow:
+* Type:
+    * Type (string) which can have no value (empty) or "allow" or "deny", case insensitive.
+* Users:
+    * A list of zero or more user names.
+If the list is exactly one long it will be interpreted as a regular expression.
+* Groups:
+    * A list of zero or more group names.
+If the list is exactly one long it will be interpreted as a regular expression.

 Proposed rules for placing applications would be:
 * Provided: returns the queue provided during the submission